Alfresco/alfresco-transform-core/docs/engine_config.md

   **Limitations**:
   * For a transformOptions to be referenced in a different T-engine, another transformer with the complete definition of the transformOptions needs to return the config to the client.
-  * In a transformOptions definition it is not allowed to use a reference to another tranformOption.
+  * In a transformOptions definition it is not allowed to use a reference to another transformOption.

 ### Transformers
 * **transformers** - A list of transformer definitions.